usamaanwer94/EmployeeActivityTracker/README.md

-#   Welcome to the EmployeeActivityTracker wiki!_
+#   Welcome to the EmployeeActivityTracker _

 ***
 * ****EmployeeActivityTracker(EAT)****    : This app provides a phenomenal platform to monitor and track the employee's workout and their working hours.
 A perfect Solution to Human Resources department to evaluate and maximize their employee's efficiency with the help of keyboard's counts and Screenshots of the Employee's screen provided by this app.